Asymmetric Distributed Trust: Asymmetric Byzantine quorum systems

-\begin{lemma}[ {\cite[Theorem~5.4]{malrei98a}}] Given a fail-prone system \CF, a Byzantine quorum system for \CF exists if and only if~$Q^3(\CF)$.
-In particular, if $Q^3(\CF)$ holds, then $\overline{\CF}$, the bijective complement of \CF, is a Byzantine quorum system. \end{lemma} The quorum system $\CQ = \overline{\CF}$ is called the \emph{canonical quorum system} of~\CF. According to the duality between \CQ and \CF, properties of \CF are often ascribed to \CQ as well; for instance, we say $Q^3(\CQ)$ holds if and only if $Q^3(\CF)$.
+\begin{lemma} Given a fail-prone system \CF, a Byzantine quorum system for \CF exists if and only if~$Q^3(\CF)$.
+In particular, if $Q^3(\CF)$ holds, then $\overline{\CF}$, the bijective complement of \CF, is a Byzantine quorum system. \end{lemma} The quorum system $\CQ = \overline{\CF}$ is called the \emph{canonical quorum system} of~\CF. According to the duality between \CQ and \CF, properties of \CF are sometimes ascribed to \CQ as well.
 However, note that the canonical quorum system is not always minimal.
 For instance, if \CF consists of all sets of $f \ll n/3$ processes, then each quorum in the canonical quorum system has $n-f$ members, but also the family of all subsets of \CP with $\lceil \frac{n+f+1}{2} \rceil < n-f$ processes forms a quorum system.

 \paragraph{Core sets.}